kreeedit/FLAME/README.md

 # FLAME - Formulaic Language Analysis in Medieval Expressions

-FLAME is a Python-based tool for identifying and analyzing formulaic expressions in medieval texts using an enhanced Leave-N-Out (LNO) n-gram approach.
+FLAME is a Python-based tool for identifying and analyzing formulaic expressions in medieval texts using a Leave-N-Out (LNO) n-gram approach.
 This method is particularly effective for detecting variant forms of formulaic expressions that differ due to scribal variations, regional differences, or dialectal changes.
 You find a downloadable demo in the repository (text_comparisons.html)

 <p align="center">
   <img src="flame-little-flame.gif" width="200" />